Black Crow Blues

 "Black Crow Blues" is a song written by Bob Dylan, released on his 1964 album Another Side of Bob Dylan.

 Usually considered a minor work in Dylan's oeuvre, "Black Crow Blues" is the first song he released in which he plays the piano.
 In fact, that – with the harmonica – is the only accompaniment for his voice, as he is alone in the recording, like in most of his first four albums.
 This song is in the key of G major.
 Author Oliver Trager calls this song "A funky little piano blues that Dylan plays in his wonderfully untutored style".
-Black Crown Blues, argues Trager, is reminiscent of "the lilting calypsos of Harry Belafonte and piano boogie-woogies of Meade "Lux" Lewis".
+Black Crow Blues, argues Trager, is reminiscent of "the lilting calypsos of Harry Belafonte and piano boogie-woogies of Meade "Lux" Lewis".